AI training for employees 2026:

 Online & free of charge: How useful are free programs?

-Free AI training (online) is a good start, especially to build up broad basic skills.
-Free and cost-free AI training creates speed and reach, lowers barriers and enables initial experience with AI tools.
-However, it is no substitute for role-based training with clearly defined learning objectives, practical tasks and proof of transfer.
+Free online formats for AI training are a good start, especially for building up broad basic skills.
+They create speed and reach, lower barriers and enable initial experience with AI tools.
+At the same time, they are no substitute for role-based training with clearly defined learning objectives, practical tasks and proof of transfer – especially where responsibility, governance or sensitive data are involved.

-Particularly suitable are simple Basic webinars and Nuggets formats: short remote sessions on topics such as secure prompting, tool updates or technical basics.
-This allows employees to build up knowledge in 30 to 60 minutes without blowing up their calendar.
+Simple basic webinars and nuggets formats are particularly suitable: short remote sessions on topics such as secure prompting, tool updates or technical basics.
+This allows employees to build up knowledge in 30 to 60 minutes without overloading their calendar.
 For many companies, this is the most efficient way to roll out a first wave of AI literacy in the organization.

-After this introductory phase, however, more in-depth formats are needed: Deep Dives, multi-part AI training courses and, if required Further training courses with a certificate.
-Companies therefore combine free basics with focused in-depth courses and a recognized AI certificate as soon as roles take on more responsibility, for example in governance, critical specialist processes or the development of their own AI solutions.
+After this introductory phase, however, more in-depth formats are needed: Deep dives, multi-part AI training courses and, if required, further training courses with certification.
+In practice, companies therefore combine free basic courses with focused AI training and certified programs as soon as roles take on more responsibility, for example in governance, critical specialist processes or the development of their own AI solutions.

 Training, workshop or course?
 How companies make the right choice

 The terms sound similar, but fulfill different tasks.
-One AI training, a AI Workshop and a multi-part Further training course differ in depth, speed and target.
-Targeted planning avoids wastage and gets more out of your budget and time.
+AI training courses, workshops and multi-part training courses differ in depth, pace and objectives.
+If you clearly plan for these differences, you avoid wastage and get more out of your budget and time.

-In Training courses is about a solid foundation.
+Training courses provide a solid foundation.
 Basic formats provide a structured overview, create common standards and clarify questions such as: What am I allowed to do with data, where are the limits, what opportunities are realistic?
-Training courses are therefore the ideal introduction to a broader artificial intelligence training.
+Training courses are therefore an ideal introduction to broader AI training for employees.

-A AI Workshop is much more practical.
+A workshop is much more practical.
 Real tasks are worked on here, prompts, playbooks or workflows are created that can then be used in the team.
-This is the typical space for deep dives, in which roles take on responsibility and processes are really changed.
+This is the typical space for deep dives, where roles take on responsibility and processes are really changed.

-A Further training course runs over several dates.
-It deepens content step by step, offers practice phases in between and ideally ends with a certificate – for example in the form of a Further training course with certificate.
-Nugget formats keep what has been learned present between the sessions, keynote speeches set new accents and bring other stakeholders on board.
+A training course runs over several dates.
+It deepens content step by step, offers practice phases in between and ideally ends with a certificate – for example in the form of a training course with a certificate.
+Shorter nugget formats keep what has been learned present between the sessions, while keynote speeches set additional accents and bring other stakeholders on board.

-The best solution is almost never a single format.
-Training, workshops and courses are effective when they are clearly interlinked, with clear learning objectives, simple testing rules and workflows that ultimately stand up to audits.
+In practice, the best solution is rarely a single format.
+Training, workshops and courses are effective when they are clearly interlinked – with clear learning objectives, simple testing rules and workflows that ultimately stand up to audits.

 Get started with our AI workshop